 ** = American wheel win probability

-The best way to develop your own set of strategies is to play roulette online in a reputable casino like Parklane Casino and start experimenting.
+The best way to develop your own set of strategies is to play free roulette online in a reputable casino like Parklane Casino and start experimenting.

 Types of roulette and table layout

 There are basically two types of roulette wheels, with the distinction between them being made by the number of zero slots.
 The European version is considered to be the fair one, as it features a single zero, while its American counterpart increases the house edge by adding the 00 slot.

 American roulette wheel